tsoernes/kwin-quick-tile-2/README.md

 ```
 Then open `KWin Scripts` from the start menu and enable Quick Tile 2.

-Default keys are <Meta + Arrow> as in Windows 10, where the Meta key is often called the Super key or Windows key.
+Default keys are <Meta + Arrow> as in Windows 10, where the Meta key is also known as the Super key or Windows key.
-If the keys are already bound, you need to set them in "Global Shortcuts".
+If the keys are already bound, you need to set them in "Global Shortcuts" from the start menu.
 The shortcuts are prefixed "Quick Tile 2".
-They are usually to be found in the KWin shortcut tab, but on some systems they end on in the System Settings tab.
+They are usually to be found in the KWin shortcut tab, but on some systems they end up in the System Settings tab.

-## Manual install and Packaging
+## Manual installation and packaging

-Should something go wrong with the above script, you can try to manually package and install it
+Should something go wrong with the above script, you can try to manually package and install it.
 To package this kwin-script into a .kwinscript archive, execute:

 ```